Dakskihedron/astrum/README.md

 # Kitakami

-Kitakami is a small lightweight Discord bot written in Python and powered by discord.py.
+Kitakami is a Discord bot written in Python and powered by discord.py.
 Kitakami is designed to operate in low population servers where all members are assigned their own individual customisable roles.

 Kitakami requires the following libraries:
 - discord.py